sudhakavya/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 #### Task 4: Configure properties of synchronized user accounts

-1. Within the Remote Desktop session to **az30410a-vm1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Users - All users** blade of the Adatum Lab Azure AD tenant.
+1. Within the Remote Desktop session to **az30410a-vm1**, in the microsoft edge window displaying the Azure portal, navigate to the **Users - All users** blade of the Adatum Lab Azure AD tenant.

 1. On the **Users \| All users** blade, note that the list of user objects includes the **aduser1** account, with the **Yes** entry appearing in the **Directory synced** column.